emicklei/dgraph-access/README.md

 - type Node to encapsulate an uid and graph.type for your own entities
 - type DgraphAccess to handle transactions, JSON marshalling and populating entities
 - type Mutation to encapsulate a dgraph mutations that contains a list of RDF triples (NQuad values)
-- CreateNode, CreateEdge, RunQuery, FindEquals model common dgraph operations
+- UpsertNode, CreateNode, CreateEdge, RunQuery, FindEquals model common dgraph operations
 - DgraphAccess can trace the queries, mutations and responses for debugging
 - DgraphAccess also provides a fluent interface for the operations